gravitonian/brutor-sdk/docs/generating-repository-extension-project.md

 has been installed.
 See this [README](https://github.com/gravitonian/brutor-sdk/blob/master/README.md) if you need to install these.

 ## Generating the extension project
-Standing in the directory where you want to generate the project (it will be created in a new subdirectrory) run the `yo` command:
+Standing in the directory where you want to generate the project (it will be created in a new subdirectory) run the `yo` command:

 ```bash